June in Warsaw: ideas and tips for making the most of your summer in Warsaw

 Historical picnic at the medieval castle ruins in Czersk

-An idea for spring hiking: the Kampinos Forest near Warsaw
+An idea for summer hiking: the Kampinos Forest near Warsaw

 The Kampinos Forest (Puszcza Kampinoska) is right next to Warsaw’s northwestern border.
 Most of its area is protected within the Kampinoski National Park (admission to the park is free).
 In our post on the website, you will find a detailed description of selected hiking trails (e.g. starting point, where to leave a car) and our tips.
 Entrance is free, no opening hours.